getodk/docs/odk1-src/aggregate-limitations.rst

 An easier solution is use :doc:`ODK Briefcase <briefcase-intro>`.

-Issues with older version of Aggregate
+Issues with older versions of Aggregate
 ----------------------------------------

 Aggregate < 1.4.8 used deprecated technology